cappuccino/cappuccino/README.markdown

 * Consistent and predictable behavior across different platforms enhances reliability and user experience.
 * Objective-J's [message-passing architecture](https://en.wikipedia.org/wiki/Message_passing), which the Cocoa APIs leverage, promote loose coupling of an app's component functionality — making large scale development more managable.
 * Comprehensive documentation for Objective-J is supplemented by over two decades of resources for Objective-C and Cocoa.
 Additionally, a large public catalog of Objective-C Cocoa applications offers valuable guidance for development.
 Translation of such sample code to Objective-J is often trivial.
-* Toolchain stability – use of time-tested APIs means an absense of the churn which is all too common in the current generic browser-app ecosystem.

 Check out a [live demo of the standard interface controls provided by Cappuccino](https://cappuccino-testbook.5apps.com/#ThemeKitchenSink)